jrmenzel/vimix_os/docs/kernel/kernel.md

 # VIMIX Kernel

-The VIMIX kernel started as a xv6 fork and is a very basic Unix like OS for [RISC V](../riscv/RISCV.md) qemu.
+The VIMIX kernel started as a xv6 fork and is a very basic Unix like OS for [RISC V](../riscv/RISCV.md) and [ARM 64](../aarch64/ARM%2064.md).

 ## Source Code

 Code organization of the kernel: [overview_directories](../development/overview_directories.md).

 ## Boot and Init

 See [boot_process](overview/boot_process.md) to see how the kernel gets from the boot loader to `main()`.
 See [init_overview](overview/init_overview.md) to see how main() inits all subsystems.

 ## Subsystems